YenLab/Tn5InsertPrefer/README.md

 ```

 `-r` The Read1 of raw fastq file.
 In order to unify the pipeline, we suggest you name the file following this format: `Sample_R1.fastq.gz` and `Sample_R2.fastq.gz`.

+`-b` You can also provide a bam file to skip all preprocessing steps.

 `-i` The location of bowtie index for mapping